 The Mississippi Legislature authorized the formation of Conservation Districts on April 4, 1938, through House bill 454.
 Citizens of DeSoto County organized the DeSoto County SWCD in 1944.

 The DeSoto County SWCD is charged with the responsibility of implementing a program of soil and water conservation in the county.

 - Develop private lands and waters for recreational purposes

 - Promote economic welfare

-- Provide leadership in the promotion of the conservation of land, water and related resources
+- Provide leadership in the promotion of conservation education of land, water, and related resources

 Commissioners and Deputies carry out these responsibilities by recognizing and determining conservation needs and problems in the county and then developing plans to meet these needs.